ma08/personal_site/content/blog/2025-04-13-New-Site-Who-This.md

 - [ ] Add a search bar to the blog
 - [ ] Add a daily/weekly updates section to the blog
 - [ ] Create a Github workflow to automate the website build, sync, and invalidation after a commit to the `main` branch
+- [ ] Improve the aesthetics a bit.
+I have a background style in mind but wasn't able to create the correct SVG images so far.
+Could be a good eval for LLMs lol.
 - [ ] Add a comments section to the blog posts
 - [ ] Update/improve the [about page](/about) page
 - [ ] Add Google Analytics to the website